ianjauslin-rutgers/leanblueprint-extract/README.md

 ```

 # License
-This tool is released under the GPLv3 license or later.
-A copy of the license
+`extract_blueprint` is released under the GPLv3 license or later.
+A copy of the
-is included.
+license is included.

 # Authors
-This tool was written by Ian Jauslin and Alex Kontorovich
+`extract_blueprint` was written by Ian Jauslin and Alex Kontorovich